bvillasen/blog/astro/_posts/2021-04-19-fitted_rates.md

 <img src="{{ site.url }}assets/images/corner_boss.png">

-From my fit to the BOSS P(k) and tau_HeII the values for the best fit parameters are:
+From my fit to the BOSS P(k) and tau_HeII the values for the best fit parameters are (brackets show the 95% HPD interval):